Geinzit/BombasticBulletDodger/README.md

 The data structure for storing game status is arrays.
 The array is going to be used for storing the map and its entities.
 There is also a string array to store the scoreboard file names, to categorize which score should be included in which file (in easy mode, score will be stored in "Scoreboard_Easy.txt", and so on.

 3. Dynamic memory management:
 We use vectors to store how many bullets and healing items have spawned and destroyed, thus making it dynamic-memory allocated.
+And also pointers that utilize dynamic memory management to create new Healing Items.

 4. File input/output:
 The input is the player's keypress to start the game, pick difficulty, control the player's movements, and exit the game.
 The output is the printed menu, updated map every iteration, and score of the player which is stored in a seperate file.
+The score of each game is stored in separate files under each difficulty, and the game will read inputs from the file to produce the top score.

 5. Program codes in multiple files:
 Files involved in coding are seperated in three files.
 Two .cpp files: "game.cpp", "main.cpp", and 1 .h file: "game.h". "game.cpp" is where the all the functions involved in the game generation are defined. "game.h" is the header file where all the classes are defined. "main.cpp" is where all the functions are called.
 Additionally, there are makefile, and .txt files to store the score of the players.